 The project management action plan template helps the manager to make a plan to complete a project by clarifying all the critical tasks and milestones.
 As we know, project management is the process of planning, managing, and organizing resources to complete a goal successfully.

 Project setting goals of a project you cannot successfully complete the project.
 Project managers need a strategy to complete a project well, so they can share this with their team members this plan.

 Each phase of project management focuses on the achievement of the ultimate goal.
 Whether it’s a small or complex project; the number of analyses is conducted before the execution of the project just to make sure everything goes well and to obtain deliverables well on time.

 The project action plan is a proposed strategy or action.
 In project management, it’s a document that enlists each step needed to achieve the set goals.

-It clarifies what resources are required to achieve the goals, set a timeline for the completion of tasks and define project teams.
-Its further answer following questions which may arise in mind during the project planning phase;
+It clarifies what resources are required to achieve the goals, sets a timeline for the completion of tasks, and defines project teams.
+It further answers the following questions that may arise in mind during the project planning phase;

 - Has every aspect of the project been covered?